puranjayjain/md-date-time-picker/README.md

 gulp default
 ```

-Most changes made to files inside the `src` or the `docs` directory will cause
-the page to reload.
-This page can also be loaded up on physical devices thanks
+Most changes made to files inside the `src` directory will cause the page to reload.
+This page can also be loaded up on physical devices thanks to BrowserSync.
-to BrowserSync.

 ## Versioning